zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-testing-in-production-overview.md

 ## Overview

 Sideloading allows the testing and debugging of extensions locally against any environment.
 This is the preferred method of testing.
 However, an extension can be tested in production under specific conditions.
 It allows the developer to include hotfixes, customize the extension for different environments, and other factors.

 Extensions can be loaded on a per-user basis on production deployments.
 This can be used to test a new extension or an existing extension on a developer's machine with production credentials.
 To reduce phishing risks, the extension is hosted on `localhost`, although it can be hosted on any port.

-## Registering a Custom Extension
+## Registering a Customized Extension

-To register a custom extension, or register a different extension stamp, use the following parameters in the portal extension query string.
+To register a customized extension, or register a different extension stamp, use the following parameters in the portal extension query string.

 ```https://portal.azure.com/?feature.canmodifyextensions=true#?testExtensions={"<extensionName>":"<protocol>://<uri>/"}```